Sleep Deficiency – How Much Sleep Should You Be Getting?

 - Stage 2 sleep represents deeper sleep.

-- Stage 3 and Stage 4 of sleep represent progressively deeper stages of sleep.
+- Stage 3 sleep represents progressively deeper stages of sleep.

 How Much Sleep Do You Need?